CS-5/eventflare/packages/web/README.md

 1. As described in the project root's [README](https://github.com/CS-5/weddingflare), Lerna is used to manage shared dependencies and handle publishing.
 To install dependencies, first run: `npx lerna bootstrap` from the project root.

-2. Update the constants in `pages/index.tsx` as these are likely used across the site to configure things such as the date (for the countdown component), among other things.
+2. Update the constants in `pages/index.tsx` and the enviornment variables from `.env.example` to set up the frontend.

 3. Update any of the custom `theme-` extensions in `tailwind.config.js` to customize colors, fonts, and more across the site.